erolkavvas/erolkavvas.github.io/_pages/about.md

 What's New?
 ======
-* I'm quit my job in February '25 to take a break and figure out what I want to do.
-I plan on working again starting in the fall.
+* I quit my job in February '25 to take a break.
+I hope to start working again in the summer or fall.
 * My last project involved developing an interpretable LLM for predicting the functional impact of exon splicing on protein function (no links to project are available due to company NDA).

 <!-- ![Erol Drumming]({{ "/images/erol_drumming_1.JPG" | prepend: site.baseurl }}) -->